 Precautions and Warnings of Oxytocin

-This medicine is not given till estimated date of delivery.
+Oxytocin is not given till the estimated date of delivery.

 Oxytocin can pass into breast milk in small amounts but adverse effects in breastfed babies do not occur as the baby’s digestive system make it ineffective.

-Can I drive if I have consumed Oxytocin?
+Can I drive if I have taken oxytocin?

-It is not advisable to consume alcohol with this medicine.
+It is not advisable to consume alcohol with oxytocin.
 It may cause unwanted effects.

 Other General Warnings